bdashore3/Tsuchi/setup-wizard/README.md

 4. Grab your service(s) `api_name` and `api_token`
 5. Run the binary file and follow the steps
    a.
 Double click the .exe on Windows
    b.
-For macOS and Linux, run this binary in the terminal using this one-step command: `cd project_root && chmod +x mangaupdates-setup-os && ./mangaupdates-setup-os`.
+For macOS and Linux, run this binary in the terminal using this one-step command: `cd project_root && chmod +x tsuchi-setup-os && ./tsuchi-setup-os`.
 Replace `project_root` and `os` with the appropriate values.
 6. After the setup wizard is finished, you should see a `username.json` file in the project root.
 Use this for the server.

 ## Questions?